smueller1337/contao-i18nl10n/README.md

 [![License](https://img.shields.io/badge/License-LGPL%20v3-blue.svg?style=flat-square)](http://www.gnu.org/licenses/lgpl-3.0)

 **Note about this fork**
-This is a fork of Blioxxx/contao-i18nl10n with updated PHP 8.1 compatibility and a couple of small bugfixes.
-The rest is unchanged including everything below this in the README.md.
-I've bumped the version number up to 2.0.4.
+This is a fork of Blioxxx/contao-i18nl10n with updated Contao 4.13 and PHP 8.1 compatibility and a couple of small bugfixes.
+The rest is unchanged including almost everything below this line in the README.md.
+I've bumped the version number up to 2.0.5.
 You can add this into your root Contao composer.json by adding a require for  "blioxxx/contao-i18nl10n": "^2.0.4" and this repository like this :
 ```
   "repositories": [
         {